Well-Being

 4. Hydration: Drinking plenty of water can help flush out toxins and support the body’s natural detoxification processes.

-5. Avoidance of excessive alcohol consumption: Excessive alcohol intake can increase the production of free radicals and contribute to oxidative stress.
+5. Avoidance alcohol consumption: Alcohol intake can increase the production of free radicals and contribute to oxidative stress.

 By adopting a comprehensive approach that addresses multiple aspects of your lifestyle, you can effectively minimize the impact of free radicals and support your overall health and well-being.